CryogenX77/Tracking-Depth-Weather-Computer-Vision/README.md

 ![Domain](https://img.shields.io/badge/Domain-Robotics-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

 This repository contains the core software for an autonomous targeting turret.
-The application uses computer vision to detect and track assigned targets in real-time, calculates precise aiming solutions, and generates commands for a 2-axis servo mechanism.
+The application uses computer vision to detect and track assigned targets in real-time, calculates a gravity-compensated aiming solution using monocular depth estimation, and generates precise commands for a 2-axis servo mechanism.

 ## 📸 Demo

 ![Demo GIF of the turret tracking a target]
-*A live demonstration of the physical turret acquiring, tracking, and targeting a moving object using this software.*
+*A live demonstration of the physical turret tracking a target, with the green crosshair automatically adjusting the aim point based on the target's distance.*

 ---

 ## 🎯 Project Overview

 This software serves as the "brain" for a physical 2-axis targeting turret.
-It's designed to provide a complete, closed-loop targeting solution using a single camera (monocular vision).
+It's designed to provide a complete, closed-loop targeting solution using a single camera.

 **How It Works:**
 1.  **Input:** A webcam attached to the turret provides a live video feed.
-2.  **Target Acquisition:** The Python script uses MediaPipe to analyze the feed and identify the primary target (in this version, human faces).
+2.  **Target Acquisition:** The Python script uses MediaPipe to identify the primary target (in this version, human faces).
 3.  **Calculation:**
     * It determines the target's X/Y coordinates relative to the center of the camera's view.
-    * It uses monocular depth estimation techniques based on the target's size to approximate its distance.
+    * It uses monocular depth estimation to approximate the target's distance.
+    * It calculates the **required trajectory compensation** based on projectile velocity and distance to account for gravity.
-4.  **Output:** The script generates the precise angular commands required for the X and Y servos to aim the turret directly at the target.
+4.  **Output:** The script generates precise, **gravity-compensated** angular commands for the X and Y servos to aim the turret directly at the target.
-5.  **Monitoring:** A real-time display shows the camera feed, target lock, and all relevant telemetry (depth, servo angles, weather data) for monitoring purposes.
+5.  **Monitoring:** A real-time display shows the camera feed, the compensated aim point, and all relevant telemetry for monitoring.

 ---

 ## ✨ Features

 * **Real-Time Target Acquisition:** Smooth and efficient tracking of targets using MediaPipe.
+* **Projectile Trajectory Compensation:** Automatically adjusts the vertical aim point to account for projectile drop over distance, ensuring greater precision.
-* **2-Axis Servo Targeting:** Calculates precise angular commands to control a 2-axis servo gimbal.
+* **Gravity-Compensated Servo Targeting:** Calculates precise, gravity-adjusted angular commands to control a 2-axis servo gimbal.
-* **Monocular Depth Estimation:** Approximates target distance using a single camera for ranging and precision.
+* **Monocular Depth Estimation:** Approximates target distance using a single camera for ranging.
-* **Data-Rich UI Overlay:** Displays critical telemetry including target lock, depth, servo commands, and environmental data.
+* **Data-Rich UI Overlay:** Displays critical telemetry including the compensated aim point, depth, servo commands, and environmental data.
-* **Modular & Extensible:** Built to allow for different targeting modules beyond face detection.

 ---